Würzburg Baskets: Second team

-Würzburg's second team plays in the ProB, the German third division.
+Würzburg's second team plays in the Regionalliga, the German 4th division.

 Fan culture

 Friendships

 For many years, the fan-base of Würzburg has been connected, in a friendly way, with the supporters of the Baskets Bonn.

 Rivalries

 Within the Basketball Bundesliga, the city closest to Würzburg is Bamberg.
 Hence, between the Baskets Würzburg and the Baskets Bamberg, there has been an intense rivalry.
 Traditionally, the rivalry has been dominated by Bamberg because of its superior finances.